 about

-my glance Francesco Soliani
+Francesco Soliani

 utopian / asymmetrical / contradictory / astigmatic